CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/1 - Contract Port 4 Engineers + 2 QA Engineers/README.md

 The OP has indicated that he is willing to show the repository to any individual that may ask.
-In light og the high-profile nature of the project, this seems reasonable and nessecary and this reveiwer urges other policing coleagues to consider this and waive the requirement.
+In light of the high-profile nature of the project, this seems reasonable and necessary and this reveiwer urges other policing coleagues to consider this and waive the requirement.